lab1092/blender-manual_ja/manual/modifiers/generate/decimate.rst

       All Boundaries
          When enabled, all vertices along the boundaries of faces are dissolved.
-         This can give nicer results when using a high :guilabel:`Angle Limit`.
+         This can give nicer results when using a high *Angle Limit*.

       Delimit
          Prevent dissolving geometry in certain places.